OUR GROUP:

 ‘Geospace’ is the space around the Earth that consist of plasma (charged particles) originating from the Earth’s atmosphere and the solar wind.
 The electromagnetic waves propagating in the plasma are called ‘plasma waves’.
 In space, collisions between particles rarely occur, but the motion of particles is scattered by ‘collisions’ between plasma waves and charged particles.
 As a result, the enegetic particles precipiatte into the Earth’s atmosphere and cause polar auroras and affect the composition in the upper atmosphere.
 Therefore, studying the generation and propagation of plasma waves is important topic for understanding the connection between space and the Earth’s atmosphere.
 Using observations of plasma waves by the Arase satellite and groundbased aurora observations, we are investigating how plasma waves propagate through geospace and scatter enegetic charged particles, and studying the effects of space on the Earth’s atmosphere.
 Written by TSUCHIYA, Fuminori.

-I study what’s going on inside this magnetosphere—especially what kinds of ions (electrically charged particles) are there, where they are, and how many of them exist by analyzing lectromagnetic ion cyclotron (EMIC) waves.
-Right now, I’m working with data from the Arase satellite to try to uncover the types and ratios of ions present in the magnetosphere.
+I study what’s going on inside this magnetosphere—especially what kinds of ions (electrically charged particles) are there, where they are, and how many of them exist by analyzing ElectroMagnetic Ion Cyclotron (EMIC) waves which are excited by ions traveling through the magnetosphere.
+Right now, I’m working with data from JAXA’s Arase satellite to try to uncover the types and ratios of ions present in the magnetosphere.

-This could also help us study other planets.
+This research is expected to be applied to other planets.
 For example, BepiColombo is scheduled to arrive at Mercury in 2026, and JUICE will begin orbiting Jupiter in 2031.
-By applying this method, we hope to open new ways to explore planetary magnetic fields and plasma environments across the solar system.”
+By applying this method, we hope to open new ways to explore particles and plasma environments surrounding planets.
 Written by KIKUCHI Riku.

 ARASE is developed by the Japan Aerospace Exploration Agency (JAXA) to explore “geospace”, the space around the Earth.
 It was launched in December 2016 to explore the radiation belt (Van Allen belt), a region around the Earth where high-energy particles are trapped by Earth’s magnetic field, and the electromagnetic waves and plasmas which involved in the acceleration and loss of radiation particles.
 Since the radiation belts can have impacts on human activities in space, ARASE aims to investigate the generation process of high-energy particles in space, as well as to promote space weather research to predict the space environment.